DataBooster/DbWebApi/README.md

 In essence, DbWebApi is still a ASP.NET Web API instead of a naked tunnel for database.
 It just be generic, and provides a few extension methods to your ASP.NET Web API services.
 - Security:
-The security of DbWebApi is entirely dependent on what you can do in ASP.NET Web API.
+The security of DbWebApi is completely dependent on what you can do in ASP.NET Web API.
 What security you did for your existing Web API services, should still apply in the DbWebApi.
+For information about access control, please see the [[Permission Control](#permission-control)] section later in this wiki.
+_Some people may concern about the name of some stored procedures being exposed to the public.
+Hereby, it is necessary to clarify that all the exposed names of [stored procedures](https://msdn.microsoft.com/en-us/library/ms190782.aspx) are essentially some names of public services.
+No matter how hard the service provider try to hide/disguise the name of service function, as long as a service function is a businesses need for the service consumers to invoke, the service consumers always can get the real intention of the service according to its effect.
+Hiding/disguising service name make no contribution to improve security, it's fundamentally different from hiding any piece of credential information._

 - Data Contract:
 Since there is no setup at all, the domain entities returned from DbWebApi simply reflect the result sets returned from your stored procedure.
 So the data contract is driven by your stored procedure.